Pirimid/financial-documents-ocr-deep-learning/README.md

 There is so much data into the `pdfs` that we store but for other purposes like training the machine learning model we can not use that data directly from `pdfs`.
 This is really one of the issue when we have to work with financial data as most of the companies works with `pdfs` to store their P&L, tax returns, general meeting notes and much more.
 Even the broachers of the companies are into `pdfs`.
 In order to study more about the companies we need some way to extract this data efficiently and precisely.
 Here we would like to show our research and work around how to get the data from `pdfs`.

-There are some libraries already created open sourced for doing such extractions.
+There are some libraries already created, open sourced for doing such extractions.
 Let's see in depth some of them.

 ### 1. PDFToText: